Canadian Regulations for Travel Agencies in a Nutshell

 1. Source: https://www.opc.gouv.qc.ca/en/commercant/permis-certificat/agentsdevoyages/permis/demande/#c20986

-2. If you want to rush your application, you'll pay 50% the cost of your entire permit.
+2. If you want to rush your application, you'll pay 50% of the cost of your entire permit.

 About the author